-The Bible usually doesn't use the same modern terms to describe mental health.
+The Bible doesn't use most of our modern terms to describe mental health.
 You'll never come across words like depressed, manic, or post-traumatic stress.
-This is because they just had a different vocabulary.
-We see this is many areas.
+It doesn't mean the ideas aren't there.
+It just indicates that maybe they had a different vocabulary.
 For instance, words we readily use today were never mentioned in Scripture such as "piano," "communion," "pew," or even "Bible."
-Can you imagine how Sunday morning would be different if we said, "I'm not going to allow a piano in worship because God never mentions it."

 Likewise, the Bible doesn't use modern, psychological terminology but that shouldn't make us uncomfortable.
 The words don't appear in Scripture, but that does not mean the idea is foreign to the text.